MorganRO8/ChatGPT-Python/README.md

 The ChatGPT Local Execution Plugin offers several advantages and possibilities, such as:

    Generating code snippets: You can instruct ChatGPT to write code that performs specific tasks and execute it locally, ensuring it runs without errors.
+   Running unit tests: You can instruct ChatGPT to run unit tests in a Python file and get the results directly in the chat interface.
    Customization: If you have ideas for specific functions to add to the plugin, please let us know.
 We are open to feedback and feature requests.

 We hope you enjoy using the ChatGPT Local Execution Plugin and have productive conversations with ChatGPT.
 Happy coding! :-)